joshuar/go-hass-agent/README.md

 There is rough support for running Go Hass Agent within a container.
 Pre-built images [are available](https://github.com/joshuar/go-hass-agent/pkgs/container/go-hass-agent) for armv6/v7, arm64 and amd64 architectures.
+The image is based on the latest stable Alpine Linux release.

 To register the agent running in a container, run the following: